michaelmayer-hpe/Labs/Docker/README.md

 Try to use a browser (you may want to install lynx) to connect to your web server.
 Can you do it ?
 Which IP address do you point to ?
 You may use `docker exec` to see that IP address.

 By default, ports of the containers are not exposed outside of the container.
-So you can't use your localhost to access your isolated webserver.
+So you can't use your local host to access your isolated webserver.
 Check by reaching 127.0.0.1 from your browser.
 You need to teach that to your container:

 `#` **`cat >> Dockerfile << EOF`**
 ```